neyocloud/swiggy-clone-b/README.md

   run: echo "${{ secrets.DOCKERHUB_TOKEN }}" | docker login -u "${{ secrets.DOCKER_USERNAME }}" --password-stdin
 ```

-This logs in the Docker CLI to Docker Hub using our saved credentials (without exposing them in logs).
+This logs in the Docker CLI to Docker Hub using my saved credentials (without exposing them in logs).

-Pushing the Image: Once logged in, we push the image to the Docker Hub repository.
-We tag the image with the repo name, then push:
+Pushing the Image: Once logged in, I pushed the image to the Docker Hub repository.
+I tagged the image with the repo name, then push:

 <img width="3024" height="1964" alt="image" src="https://github.com/user-attachments/assets/9bcc35c8-3d39-4940-b4a0-0946e04653fb" />